farhan-galib/conversational-ai-platform/README.md

 | First Call Resolution | 30% | 65% |

 **Constraints:**
-- **No centralized knolwedge repository** — Important data/information is being stored in a scattered manner
+- **No centralized knowledge repository** — Important data/information is being stored in a scattered manner
 - **CRM/Middleware/Ticketing integration complexity** — Hard to integrate due to complexity

 ---